autumnssuns/CAB302_2021_eTrade/docs/Installation.md

 ## Installations
 The project were developed using Amazon Corretto Java Development Toolkit (jdk15.0.2_7).
 To install, follow the instructions at https://docs.aws.amazon.com/corretto/latest/corretto-15-ug/downloads-list.html
 ### A. Download This Project
+Please skip this step if you have access to the project via a .zip file.

 1. In IntelliJ IDEA, go to File -> New -> Project from Version Control...
 2. In this project's GitHub, click "Code" and copy the HTTPS URL (https://github.com/autumnssuns/Sem1_2021_CAB302_Group024_eTrade.git)
 3. Paste this URL into the URL field in "Get from Version Control" window in IntelliJ.